ImperialOctopus/worlds-to-follow/docs/04-potions.md

 ## Potion Formulae

-You learn two sets of potion formulae of your choice when you reach 3 Alchemy, and one extra when you reach 5, 7, and 9 Alchemy.
+You learn two sets of potion formulae of your choice when you reach 3 Alchemy, and one extra set when you reach 5, 7, and 9 Alchemy.
 You learn all the formulae from the sets you choose, but you can only create potions from formulae up to your Alchemy in level.

 ### Support